rayyan35p/tp/docs/DeveloperGuide.md

 Step 4. `LogicManager` calls `FindProjectCommand#execute(model)` to produce a `CommandResult`.

 Step 5.
-During the execution of the `FindProjectCommand`, the `ProjectNameContainsKeywordsPredicate` predicate that is received, is used to update the model's `filteredProjectList` through `ModelManager`.
+During the execution of the `FindProjectCommand`, the `ProjectNameContainsKeywordsPredicate` predicate that is received, is used to update the model's `FilteredProjectList` through `ModelManager`.

 Step 6.
-Then, using the updated `filteredProjectList` from step 5, a new `EmployeeUnderFilteredProjectsPredicate` predicate is created.
-Using this predicate, the model's `filteredEmployeeList` is updated through `ModelManager`.
+Then, using the updated `FilteredProjectList` from step 5, a new `EmployeeUnderFilteredProjectsPredicate` predicate is created.
+Using this predicate, the model's `FilteredEmployeeList` is updated through `ModelManager`.

 Step 7.
 A `CommandResult` is produced based on whether the execution was a success or not and returned to the `LogicManager`.